EV Infrastructure Project Planning Checklist

 To ensure a project’s viability, it is important to identify regulatory requirements and necessary permits.

-For projects that receive Federal funding, it is also important to consider requirements to purchase certain products from American manufacturers (Buy America provisions), and requirements for contractors to pay locally prevailing wages on construction projects (Davis-Bacon and Related Acts).
+For example, for projects that receive Federal funding, it is also important to consider requirements to purchase certain products from American manufacturers (Buy America provisions), and requirements for contractors to pay locally prevailing wages on construction projects (Davis-Bacon and Related Acts).
 The Federal Funding Application Process section provides more information on considerations for projects receiving Federal grants and loans.
+Additionally, it is important to observe Tribal laws and applicable requirements when building EV charging infrastructure on Tribal Lands.

 The Federal agency taking primary responsibility for the environmental review process will work with the applicant for Federal funding or approval to identify which environmental statutes and executive orders will apply to the project.
-Many EVSE projects will require only a minimal environmental review due to their small footprint and lack of potential to cause significant environmental impacts.
+Many EV infrastructure projects will require only a minimal environmental review due to their small footprint, minimal ground disturbance, and lack of potential to cause significant environmental impacts to wildlife habitats, wetlands, and/or cultural and historical resources.

-Environmental Statutes and Executive Orders contains brief overviews of the environmental statutes and executive orders that USDOT anticipates will most commonly apply to EVSE projects, though each project will be individually evaluated.
-Check with the partnering Federal agency for more detailed guidance on the environmental review process.
-(For example, see FHWA’s Environmental Review Toolkit and FTA’s Environmental Review Process webpage.)
+In addition, it is important to observe the National Historic Preservation Act and partner with Tribal Historic Preservation Offices early to obtain the necessary approvals for protection of sacred sites.
+Appendix B contains brief overviews of the environmental statutes and executive orders that USDOT anticipates will most commonly apply to EV infrastructure projects, though each project will be individually evaluated.
+Check with the partnering Federal agency for more detailed guidance on the environmental review process.1 In addition, it is important to observe the National Historic Preservation Act and partnering with Tribal Historic Preservation Offices early to obtain the necessary approvals for protection of sacred sites.

-Beyond Federal laws, regulations, and permitting, the project sponsor will also need to meet relevant State and local requirements.
-As specific requirements vary by community or even type of site, it is important to check with local officials to confirm all applicable requirements and to ensure compliance throughout the project’s lifespan.
+Beyond Federal laws, regulations, and permitting, the project sponsor will also need to meet relevant State, Tribal, and local requirements.
+As specific requirements vary by community or even type of site, it is important to check with local and Tribal officials to confirm all applicable requirements and to ensure compliance throughout the project’s lifespan.
+At the same time, local governments may wish to evaluate and update existing ordinances and building codes to prepare for future EV charger installations.

 As noted earlier, coordinating with the local utility can be beneficial throughout the life of a project, but this coordination becomes essential at this stage of the planning process.
 Project planners can coordinate either directly or through a coalition (for more information on the different types of utilities and how to engage with them, see the Utilities discussion).